MLGW suspends disconnection for non-payments

 MLGW is trying to make things right by offering assistance with bill payments.

-On Thursday, they announced that they will also be suspending disconnections for non-payments until further notice.
+On Thursday, they announced that they will also be suspending disconnections for non-payments until Monday, March 7.

 Memphis City Councilman Worth Morgan held a virtual town hall Wednesday night along with key stakeholders, including MLGW president JT Young.

-Note: This story has been updated to reflect when MLGW will resume disconnections for non-payment for residential and commercial customers.